Photography Tips for Brides

 Couples that opt to have an overnight stay at a hotel on the eve of their wedding should consider upgrading their accommodations to lodgings with personality.
 Because conventional hotel rooms are designed to appeal to the greatest number of people, they strictly adhere to the same set of uninspiring interior design and layout tropes, and this bleeds into your photographs.
 Most couples understand the importance of selecting a unique venue for their reception, but often overlook the importance a distinctly beautiful location contributes to preparation photography.

 I recommend quaint B&Bs, boutique hotels, or renting a house with character.
 The best part is you don’t have to splurge because some B&Bs offer lower prices than mid-market hotels.
-Furthermore, their unique layouts and diverse designs will pay dividends doubling as vibrant backdrops for your wedding photography
+Furthermore, their unique layouts and diverse designs will pay dividends doubling as vibrant backdrops for your wedding photograph.

-4. Light is Everything.
+4. Light is Everything